🚀 Ace your next technical round with our 2026 Guides:

 .card__content { display: grid; grid-template-columns: 1fr 2fr; }

-Pro tip: react developer is one of the most searched topics by senior engineers.
+Pro tip: input type react is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 /* Modern CSS architecture with custom properties */